tomas-ravalli/product-analytics-framework/README.md

 ## Layer 2: Inference

-This is the analytical core where hypotheses generated in the Theory Layer are rigorously tested against data.
+The analytical core where hypotheses generated in the Theory Layer are rigorously tested against data.
 The primary goal is to generate validated insights by separating statistically significant findings from random noise.
 This layer applies the appropriate statistical methods to test hypotheses and generate one of four types of insights: Observational, Comparative, Causal, or Predictive.

 <p align="center">
   <img src="./assets/fw-l2.png" alt="product analytics framework" width="800">